Extramarital Affairs in India: What Are The Legal Consequences?

 In India, extramarital affairs are no longer subject to criminal punishment, but they can also influence your life irrevocably.
 An extramarital affair can be a strong ground for divorce, can influence whether there will be a change in your alimony payments and marital custody, and can also be used to argue for bad faith as mental cruelty.

-If you are in the middle of this kind of situation, be it as the subject of a claim, on the receiving end of a claim, or negotiating a settlement, you should seek guidance from a professional with legal expertise.
+If you are in the middle of this kind of situation, be it as the subject of a claim, on the receiving end of a claim, or negotiating a settlement, you should seek guidance from a professional with legal expertise.ย

 Kamal & Co.
 Advocates has representation in Bangalore, Delhi, Chennai, Mumbai, and Hyderabad and has successfully brought forward family and criminal law cases for over 30 years in the High Courts and the Supreme Court of India, from the simplest of cases to highly involved and complex ones.
 We understand that the issues of your matter are both practical and emotional, and we will support you through the entire process.

-FAQs on Extra Marital Affair Consequences in India
+FAQs Related To Extramarital Affair in India

 Is an extramarital affair a crime in India?

-No. Since the Supreme Court’s 2018 judgment in Joseph Shine v.
+No. Since the Supreme Courtโ€™s 2018 judgment in Joseph Shine v.
 Union of India, adultery is no longer a criminal offence.
 However, it can still be used as a ground for divorce in civil law

 Can I file for divorce if my spouse has an affair?